 A dog will become a big part of your life.
-It will be the best fit if you consider what will make him or her most suitable for you.
+What traits do you need in a new furry friend?
 Are you athletic?
 You might not be as happy with a low-energy dog.
 Are you neat and tidy?
 A dog that sheds might be irritating to you.
 Think of hobbies, personalities, work & school schedules, and whatever other aspects of your life might be right for a particular dog.

 3. Choose a Breed

 When you have considered the kinds of needs you have based on your own life, it’s time to look at which breeds will match your family’s needs.
 Do you want a dog to cuddle on your lap while you watch TV, or a big dog?
 Do you need a dog that is great with children, or will your dog only be around adults anyway?
 If you rent your home, are their rules about what kinds of dog you may have?
 Do some research to determine which breeds will fit your family’s needs.
 Don’t forget that mutts are sometimes the most amazing dogs around!